 Campus-Based Master’s in Communication Programs in Minnesota

-Based in St. Paul, Metropolitan State University has a Master of Science in Technical Communication program, offered through its School of Communication, Writing, and the Arts.
+Based in St. Paul, Metropolitan State University has a Master of Science in Technical Communication program that is offered through its College of Liberal Arts’ Department of Technical Communication and Interaction Design.
 This program includes advanced study in both technical communication theory and practice, and is designed to help professionals in a wide range of fields, from education to marketing to science and engineering.
-The core curriculum is comprised of four courses in areas such as rhetorical theory, technical communication theory and research, and technical communication in international contexts.
-Students must also complete one of three technology-related courses: Advanced Writing and Designing for the Web, Digital Storytelling, or Online Education and Training.
-They then select three electives, with options including Document Design, Organizational Behavior, Project Management, Issues in Communication Technology, Environmental Communication, and more.
+The core curriculum is comprised of four courses that cover applied technical communication theory and research, technical communication practice, technical communication in international contexts, and creating intelligent content.
+Students then select electives that explore topics such as document design, organizational behavior, project management, environmental communication, user experience writing and design, employee development and training, learning experience optimization, advanced writing and design for the web, digital storytelling, and online training and education.
 Students may use independent study or an internship to fulfill one elective requirement.
-Metropolitan State also offers students the opportunity to earn a certificate in Design of User Experience or Project Management.
+Metropolitan State also offers students the opportunity to earn a certificate in Design of User Experience, Learner Experience Design, or Project Management.

 The University of Minnesota Twin Cities’ Hubbard School of Journalism and Mass Communication offers three master’s in communication programs.
-The Master of Arts in Health Communication program explores the intersection of strategic communications, mass media messaging, and public health, and is meant to build off of the Hubbard School’s Bachelor of Arts in Journalism – Strategic Communication track (therefore, applicants who have an undergraduate degree from a different institution or in a different field must apply to have their undergraduate degree and professional experience reviewed by the Hubbard School).
+The Master of Arts in Health Communication program explores the intersection of strategic communications, mass media messaging, and public health, and is meant to build upon the Hubbard School’s Bachelor of Arts in Journalism – Strategic Communication track (therefore, applicants who have an undergraduate degree from a different institution or in a different field must apply to have their undergraduate degree and professional experience reviewed by the Hubbard School).
 Core classes in this program cover topics in mass communication and public health, health message design, public health campaigns, and epidemiology.
 Students can then choose electives in communication and public opinion, mass media and health, the principles of risk communication, information design, health inequalities, social psychology, and global health.
 Students must also complete a health communication capstone that involves the completion of a final project in an area of health communication that particularly interests them.

 Online Master’s in Communication Programs in Minnesota

 Currently there are five online master’s in communication programs in Minnesota.
-Online programs provide greater access to graduate education, which is important for students who cannot relocate for graduate school and for students who do not live in commuting distance to a campus-based program.
+Online programs provide greater access to graduate education, which is important for students who cannot relocate for graduate school and for students who do not live within commuting distance to a campus-based program.
 For students in Rochester or Duluth, or for students who live in Northern or Western Minnesota, an online program may be the only option for graduate studies in communication.
 (Currently, the University of Minnesota campuses in Duluth, Rochester and Crookston, Bemidji State University, and Winona State University do not offer master’s in communication programs.)

 In addition to the online programs offered by in-state schools, residents of Minnesota who are interested in online master’s in communication programs have a number of options in terms of out-of-state schools that offer online graduate programs in this field.
-Online programs offered by out-of-state schools may be good options for students who wish to explore specialization options outside of the ones offered by Minnesota State University, Mankato and the University of Minnesota Twin Cities.
+Online programs offered by out-of-state schools may be good options for students who wish to explore specialization options outside of the ones offered by Minnesota State University, Mankato, St. Cloud State University, and the University of Minnesota Twin Cities.
 Prospective students should note that not all schools outside of Minnesota are authorized to accept students from Minnesota.
 Furthermore, some online programs may require students to attend one or more in-person events (also known as campus visits or campus intensives) during their enrollment, either at the school’s main campus or at satellite locations.
 To learn more about online programs, their geographical restrictions, and any campus-based or in-person requirements, please visit our Online Master’s in Communication Programs page.

 Directory of Master’s in Communication Programs in Minnesota